jack-kerouac/betterplace_apidocs/README.md

-# The betterplace.org API Version 4 (BETA) – It is not public yet!
+# The betterplace.org API Version 4 (beta)

-Betterplace.org has a new version of its API.
+This is the latest API for betterplace.org.
 It's a REST-style API that returns JSON for serialization.

-*TODO*: Some note about hypermedia and other features
+It incorporates some ideas from hypermedia apis like the link-strukture.

+**Still under development:** This API is still unter development for the new mobile feature of betterplace.org

+**Please provide feedback:** Since you are one of the first to read this document and use the API V4, please don't hesitate to provide any feedback at developers@betterplace.org.

 ## Table of content